lambertwooool/wooool/README.md

 # Wooool web UI

-Wooool is an AIGC image generator, Refer to the [Stable Diffusion web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) 、Midjourney and [Fooocus](https://github.com/lllyasviel/Fooocus) part of the function, support SD1.5 and SDXL model
+Wooool is an AIGC image generator, Refer to the functions from[Stable Diffusion web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) 、Midjourney and [Fooocus](https://github.com/lllyasviel/Fooocus). it supports SD1.5 and SDXL model

 ![](screenshot.png)

 ## Features

 ### Prompt
-More use of choice, rather than filling in the blank, the use of photographic description, gradually form a picture description
+given multiple chioces instead of filling the blank to complish the description. shaping the whole view gradually by description with photographic words.
-- Main Character: provides more than 40 types of protagonists by default.
-Each refresh displays a group of protagonists.
-For Girl and Male, different races are displayed according to the selected language, so as to conform to the aesthetics of different regions
+- Main Character: provides more than 40 types of profiles including female and male by default.
+Each refresh displays a new group of people.  according to the selected language, different races would be displayed automatically to satisfy different aesthetics from different regions.
-- Integrated [Dynamic Prompts](https://github.com/adieyal/dynamicprompts), supporting rich prompt word functions such as random selection
+- Integrated [Dynamic Prompts](https://github.com/adieyal/dynamicprompts), the option could be shown by random or in other way if you choose the function
-- Supports prompt word weights
+- Support to setting the weight of options
-- You can choose content such as perspective, emo, location, weather and lighting, which is more suitable for photography
+- Options have large content of many elements like perspective, emo, location, weather, lighting and so on, which are more logical for photography
-- SDXL Style selection, with display images configured for each style
+- SDXL Style selection, each sample picture for each style
-- Weights can be set individually for each prompt content such as Main Character and SDXL style
+- Weights can be set separatlly for each content such as Main Character or SDXL style

 ### Reference Image
 Anything is a reference image